reflectoring/reflectoring.github.io/_posts/2020-06-20-spring-boot-cache.md

 In Hazelcast's [Client-Server topology](/spring-boot-hazelcast/#client-server-topology) the application is a client of a cache cluster.

-Spring's cache abstraction will set up the client-server configuration if `hazelcast-client.xml` or `hazelcast-client.xml` is found on the classpath.
+Spring's cache abstraction will set up the client-server configuration if `hazelcast-client.xml` or `hazelcast-client.yaml` is found on the classpath.
 Similar to the embedded cache we can also configure the client-server topology programmatically:

 ```java